Privacy policy

 Keeping your personal data secure

-We store your personal data in a secure environment.
-We have appropriate security measures in place to prevent personal data from being lost, accessed or used in an unauthorised way, including encryption and other forms of security.
-We limit access to your personal data to those who have a genuine business need to know it.
-Those processing your personal data will do so only in an authorised manner and are subject to a duty of confidentiality.
+We store personal data in a secure environment and have appropriate technical and organisational measures in place to prevent unauthorised access, loss, or misuse, including encryption and access controls.
+Those processing your personal data do so only in an authorised manner and are subject to a duty of confidentiality.

-Whilst we will use all reasonable efforts to secure your personal data, in using the website you acknowledge the use of the internet is not entirely secure and for this reason we cannot guarantee the security or integrity of personal data that is transferred from you.
+Whilst we use all reasonable efforts to secure your personal data, you acknowledge that transmission of data over the internet is not entirely secure and we cannot guarantee the security of data transmitted to us.

 Transfers of your personal data outside of the EEA